paragonie/ciphersweet/README.md

   with minimal data leakage.
   * Each blind index on each column uses a distinct key from your encryption key and each other blind index key.
+  * This doesn't allow for `LIKE` operators or regular expression searching, but it does allow you to index transformations (e.g. substrings) of the plaintext, hashed under a distinct key.
 * **Adaptability.** CipherSweet has a database- and product-agnostic design, so it should be easy to write an adapter to use CipherSweet in any PHP-based software.